westonkl/InterviewPrep/README.md

 **FaaS:** Function as a Service -manage functions
 **DaaS:** Data as a Service

+What are the **5 pillars** of the AWS framework?
+- Operational Excellence
+- Security
+- Reliability
+- Performance Efficiency
+- Cost Optimization

 Can you explain the concept of serverless?

 ----------------------------

 ## Software Testing:
-There are many approaches available in [software testing](https://en.wikipedia.org/wiki/Software_testing).
+:hammer_and_wrench: There are many approaches available in [software testing](https://en.wikipedia.org/wiki/Software_testing).
 Reviews, walkthroughs, or inspections are referred to as static testing(verification), whereas executing programmed code with a given set of test cases is referred to as [dynamic testing](https://en.wikipedia.org/wiki/Dynamic_testing)(validation)

 Automation Testing: Selenium and Katalon Studio